-The 4f block contains fourteen chemical elements cerium to lutetium with the atomic number from 58 to 71.
-These f-block chemical elements known as Lanthanum’s because they appear after lanthanum.
-Also, the 5f block contains fourteen chemical elements thorium to lawrencium with atomic number 90 to 103.
-These f-block chemical elements known as actinides because they appear after actinium.
+The 4f block contains fourteen chemical elements cerium to lutetium with an atomic number from 58 to 71.
+These f-block chemical elements are known as Lanthanum because they appear after lanthanum.
+Also, the 5f block contains fourteen chemical elements thorium to lawrencium with atomic numbers 90 to 103.
+These f-block chemical elements are known as actinides because they appear after actinium.

 Chemical Properties of f-block Elements

 The f-block chemical elements like lanthanides behave as active metals.
-Therefore, the redox reactions potential of these chemical elements comparable to alkaline earth metals.
-All the f-block metals act as strong reducing agents and chemical reactions with acids by the liberation of hydrogen ion.
-Hence they absorb hydrogen ion from low pH solution to form interstitial hydrides.
+Therefore, the redox reaction potential of these chemical elements comparable to alkaline earth metals.
+All the f-block metals act as strong reducing agents and chemical reactions with acids by the liberation of hydrogen ions.
+Hence they absorb hydrogen ions from low pH solutions to form interstitial hydrides.

 Although important similarities exist between the two series of the f-block elements but very impotent differences also occur.
 These differences occur due to lower bond energies, ionization energy, and less effective shielding electron in 5f block elements than the 4f-block elements.
 The standard electrode potentials for f-block lanthanides become more positive with the increasing atomic number.
 But for actinium, electrode potentials values become more positive from actinium to uranium and become less positive till Americium.